ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 {::boilerplate bcp14}

-Readers are expected to be familiar with the terms and concepts described in the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as with terms and concepts related to CBOR Web Tokens (CWTs) {{RFC8392}}, and JSON Web Tokens (JWTs) {{RFC7519}}.
+Readers are expected to be familiar with the terms and concepts described in the ACE framework for Authentication and Authorization {{RFC9200}}, as well as with terms and concepts related to CBOR Web Tokens (CWTs) {{RFC8392}}, and JSON Web Tokens (JWTs) {{RFC7519}}.
 The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client, Resource Server, and Authorization Server.

 Readers are also expected to be familiar with the terms and concepts related to CBOR {{RFC8949}}, JSON {{RFC8259}}, the CoAP protocol {{RFC7252}}, CoAP Observe {{RFC7641}}, and the use of hash functions to name objects as defined in {{RFC6920}}.